MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 On the actor sheet, at the top of 'Effects' tab is now a new section with butttons for the DS core conditions.
 Clicking any of these will aply those conditions to the actor linked to the actor sheet.
 Applying them this way will set no duration for them.

-Applying any of these DS core conditions applies a bespoke active effect, details for which can be found in the `System Automations` section.
+Applying any of these DS core conditions applies a active effect, details for which can be found in the `System Automations` section.

 When creating a new temporary active effect by clicking on the `+ New Effect` button on the right of a active effect section header on this page, the duration is by default set to EoT (End of Turn).

-## Active Effect Window
+## Active Effect Config

 At any given time you can change the icon and name of an active effect.

 ### Details

 On the details page, you can give an effect a informative description.
 If you tick the `Effect Suspended` tick box, the effect will exist, but not take effect until activated.
 If you tick the `Apply Effect to Actor` tick box, the effect will be applied to the actor themselves.
+Effects are also automatically suppressed if they have a conventional duration (e.g. in rounds & turns) that has run over.

+The Draw Steel System uses the "Apply Effect to Actor" as a way to decide if an effect on an item is an "Applied Effect"; if the tickbox is unchecked means the effect is available as an apoplied effect in ability usage, but the system won't have that application handling until 0.8 at least.

+#### Linking status effects

 At the bottom of the Details page is the `Status Condition` dropdown menu.
 This allows you to link on of the system's default Status Conditions to the effect.
 If it is one of the automated conditions (see **System Automations**) then this effect will include that condition in it's functionality a token will behave as if that status condition is applied to it.